The Best Cake Shops in Melbourne for an Instant Sugar Hit

 10A Claremont Avenue, Malvern

 The proof is definitely in the pudding at this boutique cake purveyor that’s here to make all your buttercream-frosted dreams come true.
-At their warehouse-style shop and café in Richmond, you can take a peek at creations à la salted dulce de leche cake, passionfruit white choc cheesecake and inspired items like their vovolicious sponge and cherry ripe brownie cake.
-They’ve got a couple of vegan and gluten-free options as well, and host high teas that’ll leave you buzzing with sugar.
+At their new appointment-only cake studio in Carlton North, you can pick up creations à la salted dulce de leche cake, passionfruit white choc cheesecake and inspired items like their vovolicious sponge and cherry ripe brownie cake.
+They’ve got a couple of vegan and gluten-free options as well.

 Tapping into our nostalgia is Cremorne Street Bakers, who put a modern spin on time-worn favourites in cakes like Anzac caramel slice, chocolate whisky cake and sour cherry pie.
 For something more novel, they also sell house creations like vegan apple chai cake with maple frosting and bourbon dark choc cake with a toffee centre.
 They supply many of Melbourne’s favourite cafés, but now with their own storefront, you can drop by for a matcha latte and peruse their whole collection before leaving with a slice or three of the good stuff.